MesaJonathan/The-Lebron-Corner/README.md

 - style the pannel

 - Quality of life things:
-    - iframe (and data) persists between tabs
-    - toggling on and off re-rolls the video
     - when clicking away from extension, it the toggle switches quickly causing bugs ()
     - closing the window should toggle it off